InfoSecAntara/theantaramane/_posts/2021-05-08-PHPObjectInjection.md

 Serializing a 3 char string array

+IMG

 **Understanding the serialized string**

+IMG

 In our case, I found an instance where the "file" parameter was carrying a base64 encoded payload, later identified to be a serialized object as following;

+POC

 Deserialized form:

 "O:8:"HTMLFile":1:{s:8:"filename";s:9:"help.html";}"

+At the response side if you'd see, we have another code which has class named "IncludeFile" a vulnerable function "filename" and a magic function "function __toString()", let's make our own payload

+This is our payload; pretty easy to understand, I have just replaced the class name, make sure the string char lengths are exactly matching to that string name as follows;

+O:11:"IncludeFile":1:{s:8:"filename";s11:"/etc/passwd";}

+This is cool, let's base64 encode; and boomm!! it worked

+POC

+Using the power of reflection